minthemiddle/Quick-Capture/README.md

 If no daily note is present, it will also create the note first.
 If intermediate folders don't exist, it will create the folders.

-It's meant for raw or Markdown text input.
+It's meant for Markdown text input.

 It only works with daily notes in the `YYYY-MM-DD.md` format for now.
 Every thought is added in the following format: _H2 Timestamp > Text > Newline_